What is Public Bank Home Equity Financing-i about?

-Depending on your circumstance and income you can choose between a full flexible or semi flexible package.
+Depending on your circumstance and income you can choose between a full flexible or semi-flexible package.
 Both the semi-flexi and full-flexi versions allow you to reduce your loan principal with any additional cash you deposit.
 What's more, you can withdraw any extra cash paid.

 The full-flexi version links your home loan account to a current banking account, so you only pay interest on the sum of your outstanding loan principal minus the balance of the current account.
 Used wisely this can save you a lot of money if you keep the current account in good credit.

-For the semi-flexible version the principle is exactly the same, only the method of banking is different.
+For the semi-flexible version, the principle is exactly the same, only the method of banking is different.
 You may only withdraw funds once a month, you need to make an application at the bank to do so, and you'll be charged an RM50 fee for each withdrawal.

-Which is best for me?
-A Full-flexible or Semi-flexible home loan?
+Should I get a Full-flexible or Semi-flexible home loan?

 If you have a fixed income and you don't like paying bank fees, or are certain that whatever money you bank in extra you will not bother to touch it again, then the semi-flexible option may be your best option.

 On the other hand, if you have an irregular income, because you rely on commission as a portion of your salary, or because you are self-employed you may prefer a fully flexible home loan.
-Bank in money when times are good to create a buffer for yourself, withdraw slowly in times of need.
+Bank in money when times are good to create a buffer for yourself and withdraw slowly in times of need.

-Do I need to buy any insurance?
+Do I need to buy any Takaful?

 What kind of documents do I need to apply for this home loan?

-Copy of MyKad (front and back)
+- Copy of IC (front and back)

-Latest EA From
+- Latest EA From

 And one of the following:

-EPF Statement ( latest not more than 1 year) or
+- EPF Statement ( latest not more than 1 year) or

-Latest Tax Returns and Tax Receipts or
+- Latest Tax Returns and Tax Receipts or

-Employment Letter or
+- Employment Letter or

-Last 3 months Bank Statement or Saving Passbook
+- Latest 3 months Bank Statement or Saving Passbook

-Copy of MyKad (front and back)
+- Copy of IC (front and back)

-Last 6 months bank statements or
+- Latest 6 months' bank statements or